 The objectification of women by our society can become internalized by women, resulting in negative psychological outcomes.
-Using Fredrickson and Roberts' (1997) objectification theory, we tested a model of the relationships between self-objectification and disordered eating and depressive symptoms in a sample of undergraduate women (n=384).
-One postulate of self-objectification theory is that self-objectification can lead to a lack of internal awareness, which may mediate the relationship between self-objectification and restrictive eating, bulimic, and depressive symptoms.
+Using Fredrickson and Roberts' (1997) objectification theory, we tested a model of the relationships between self-objectification and disordered eating and depressive symptoms in a sample of undergraduate women (n=384).One postulate of self-objectification theory is that self-objectification can lead to a lack of internal awareness, which may mediate the relationship between self-objectification and restrictive eating, bulimic, and depressive symptoms.
 Results of structural equation modeling suggest that self-objectification has a direct relationship to restrictive eating, bulimic, and depressive symptoms.
-The meditational role of internal awareness was relevant for depressive symptoms but not for restrictive eating or bulimic symptoms.
-Depressive symptoms did, however, mediate the relationship between self-objectification and bulimic symptoms.
+Depressive symptoms did, however, mediate the relationship between self-objectification for restrictive eating or bulimic symptoms.
+Depressive symptoms.
 The relevance of our findings to the understanding of objectification theory is discussed and future areas of research recommended.